architect/arc.codes/src/views/docs/en/guides/extend/architect-plugins.md

 #### Returns

-A tuple (array of two objects) containing a string representing an AWS-friendly Lambda resource name (based on the path to the function code), and a JSON object that can be assigned to a CloudFormation `sam.json`'s `Resources` section.
+A tuple (array of two objects) containing a string representing an AWS-friendly Lambda resource name (which is based on the path to the function code), and a JSON object that can be assigned to a CloudFormation `sam.json`'s `Resources` section.
 This would define a Lambda that Architect would create during a [`deploy`][deploy].

 #### Example Usage of `createLambdaJSON`